Oklahoma

 | HVAC / Mechanical | $1,000,000 / $2,000,000 | Strongly recommended for higher‑value tools and equipment | Licensed through CIB; larger commercial jobs may need higher GL and umbrella coverage. |

-| Roofing contractor | Often $1,000,000 / $2,000,000 on bigger roofs | Recommended for nail guns, compressors, generators | Higher‑risk trade; many GCs require higher limits and strict subcontractor insurance controls. |
+| Roofing Contractor | Often $1,000,000 / $2,000,000 on bigger roofs | Recommended for nail guns, compressors, generators | Higher‑risk trade; many GCs require higher limits and strict subcontractor insurance controls. |

-| General contractor | $1,000,000 / $2,000,000 or higher | Recommended for owned tools and small equipment | Commonly required to carry GL and manage subs’ insurance and certificates. |
+| General Contractor | $1,000,000 / $2,000,000 or higher | Recommended for owned tools and small equipment | Commonly required to carry GL and manage subs’ insurance and certificates. |

-| Remodeler / carpenter | $1,000,000 / $2,000,000 | Recommended for saws, nailers, compressors | Work in occupied homes increases liability; GL and tools coverage are key. |
+| Remodeler / Carpenter | $1,000,000 / $2,000,000 | Recommended for saws, nailers, compressors | Work in occupied homes increases liability; GL and tools coverage are key. |

-These examples are for general education only and are not a quote or guarantee of coverage.
+Important: These examples are for general education only and are not a quote or guarantee of coverage.
 Actual policies and pricing depend on your trade, payroll, subcontractors, vehicles, and underwriting.

 General Business Liability